 Plumbing: Troubleshooting Your Toilet's Flushing Mechanism

 A toilet's flushing mechanism is one of the easiest house parts to love.
 It may look like a Rube Goldberg contraption, but it's really a simple system of reliable, inexpensive parts that anyone can adjust or easily replace.
 If you take a few minutes to understand the system and learn what each part does, you'll soon realize that what used to be considered a plumbing emergency is probably nothing more than your flushing mechanism crying out for attention.
-It just needs a little love, and it will go right back to doing what it does best.
+It just needs a little love to go right back to doing what it does best.
 In the meantime, if you need to clear the bowl before you start working, use the Bucket Flush technique described below.

 How a Flushing Mechanism Works

 Here are the most common causes and solutions with toilet flushing mechanisms.
 Keep in mind that most flusher parts cost well under $10, so don't spend a lot of time trying to repair old devices.
+Simply replace them yourself, or call a plumber to do it for you.

 - Nothing happens when the handle is depressed: This usually is accompanied by a "loose" feeling in the handle.
 Most likely the flapper chain has broken or detached from the handle arm.
 Inside the tank, reattach the chain (leaving it a little slack).
 If it's broken, use a thin wire or twist-tie to reconnect the broken ends as a temporary fix, and replace the chain soon (or wait to see how long the twist-tie holds out).